-The Group recognised other income for the financial year as follows.
+The Group recognised other income for the financial year as follows:

-Consolidated
+C Consolidated

-2021 2020
+2022 2021

 \$000 \$000

-JobKeeper Payment subsidies 1 2,607 -
+JobKeeper Payment subsidies 1 - 2,607

-Sundry income 25 708
+Sundry income 5 25

-2,632 708
+5 2,632

 The Company became eligible for the Australian Federal Government JobKeeper Payment subsidies for eligible staff and contractors in June 2020 and met the AASB 120 revenue recognition criteria in July 2020.
-During the financial year the Australian Taxation Office paid the Company a total of \$2,607k in JobKeeper Payment subsidies.
+During the comparative period, the Australian Taxation Office paid the Company a total of \$2,607k in JobKeeper Payment subsidies.